 Always include a plain text version of your campaigns, along with the HTML version

 Some mailbox providers such as Outlook have issues with displaying HTML emails properly - and sometimes, trying to cover those issues up with design and HTML settings isn’t worth the headache.
 Adding a plain text version is a much easier solution that will keep your messages readable and your recipients informed.

 An MX record or a mail exchanger is a DNS record that specifies the server that will be processing incoming emails for your domain.
 Basically, an MX record lays down the routes for incoming email in correspondence with SMTP protocol.
 Any business that intends to launch massive email campaigns is bound to deal with MX records at some point, so the sooner you set one up for your domain, the better.
 By doing so, you’ll make it clear to email service providers that you’re very serious about your outreach.

 Now you know more about email deliverability and things that affect it.
 However, knowing is only half of the battle.
 If you’re eager to put your newfound knowledge into practice, you still need to locate the weak spots.
 Doing it all yourself can take a while.
 The good thing is, you don’t have to fight on your own.
-Folderly is available for a trial (free of charge!)
-So if you want an in-depth analysis of your inbox and domain health, feel free to use our tool and make your first steps towards improved deliverability.
+So if you want an in-depth analysis of your inbox and domain health, feel free to reach Folderly specialists and make your first steps towards improved deliverability.